-- (1) All companies are incorporated under Israeli law. - (2) As of May 31, 2011, Mega Retail Ltd., held approximately 51% of the outstanding shares of Eden Briut Teva Market Ltd., and holds a 33% equity interest in Radio Non-Stop Ltd. and the remaining interests were held by unaffiliated entities.
+- (1) All companies are incorporated under Israeli law. - (2) As of March 31, 2012, Mega Retail Ltd., held approximately 51% of the outstanding shares of Eden Briut Teva Market Ltd., and holds a 33% equity interest in Radio Non-Stop Ltd. and the remaining interests were held by unaffiliated entities.
 In 2007, Radio Non-Stop Ltd. won the tender for a renewal of the franchise for regional radio broadcasting for four years (which may be extended without a tender for additional three four-year periods). - (3) In October 2010, we increased our holding in Bee Group Retail Ltd. to 100%.
-As of May 31, 2011, Bee Group Retail Ltd., held approximately 66.85% of the outstanding shares of Naaman Porcelain Ltd., which is traded on the Tel Aviv Stock Exchange. - (4) The remaining shares of BSRE are held by the public and institutional investors and traded on the Tel Aviv Stock Exchange. - (5) The remaining shares of Diners Club Israel Ltd are held by Credit Cards for Israel Ltd. (51%), a subsidiary of Israel Discount Bank Ltd., and by Dor-Alon (12.25%).
-See "Item 7.
-Major Shareholders and Related Party Transactions B. Related Party Transactions" for information with respect to our rights as a shareholder of Diners Israel. - Including also a 50% interest in a 18,000 square meter shopping mall in Jerusalem owned by BSRE and a 100% interest in warehouses owned by BSRE covering approximately 22,000 square meters.
+As of March 31, 2012, Bee Group Retail Ltd., held approximately 77.03% of the outstanding shares of Naaman Porcelain Ltd., which is traded on the Tel Aviv Stock Exchange. - (4) The remaining shares of BSRE are held by the public and institutional investors and traded on the Tel Aviv Stock Exchange. - (5) The remaining shares of Diners Club Israel Ltd are held by Credit Cards for Israel Ltd. (51%), a subsidiary of Israel Discount Bank Ltd. See "Item 7.
+Major Shareholders and Related Party Transactions B. Related Party Transactions" for information with respect to our rights as a shareholder of Diners Israel.